Calvatone

 Calvatone (Calvatòon) is a comune (municipality) in the Province of Cremona, Lombardy, located about 110 km southeast of Milan and about 35 km east of Cremona.
 Its territory is crossed by the Oglio River.
 In Roman times it was known as Bedriacum.

 History

-The two Battles of Bedriacum were fought nearby in 69 AD.

-Symbols
+In the time of the Roman Empire, there was a vicus in the approximate area of Calvatone, called Bedriacum.
+During the Year of the Four Emperors in 69 AD, there were two Battles of Bedriacum, both decisive conflicts.
+The first ended in the death of Otho, who killed himself in order to halt the bloodshed, and the second in the defeat and execution of Vitellius.

 The coat of arms and banner of the municipality of Calvatone were granted by Presidential Decree of April 24, 2000.